mainShino/mainShino.github.io/en/index.md

 ---

 # About me
 I am a PhD student at Hokkaido University, Japan.
-My research interests lie in interaction design that creates psychologically safe and comfortable ambient environments for artificial entities such as robots, social agents, and everyday tools.
+My research interests lie in Human-Computer Interaction (HCI) and Human-Agent Interaction (HAI), particularly in interaction design that creates psychologically safe and comfortable ambient environments for artificial entities such as robots, social agents, and everyday tools.
-Currently, my research focuses on the design of anthropomorphic objects that meet the spatial needs of neurodiverse children.

 # Publications
 ## Journal Papers